YuMao233/define-threads/README.md

 # define-threads

-Zero dependencies, helps you use "worker" more easily in NodeJS, just like an asynchronous function
+`Zero dependencies`, helps you use `worker` more easily in `NodeJS`, just like an `async function`.

+Our implementation principle is very simple and clever, so you don't need to worry about introducing too many third-party libraries that would make your project bloated.
+If you want to understand how this library works, you can read the src/index.ts file.

-# Usage
+## Usage

 ```ts
 // my-worker-func.ts